 - Teriyaki marinade: Made from soy sauce, water, brown sugar, white vinegar, vegetable oil, green onions, and garlic

-- Lemon and rosemary marinade: Made from these two ingredients, as well as olive oil, garlic, salt, and pepper
+- Lemon and rosemary marinade: With olive oil, garlic, salt, and pepper

-- Pineapple marinade: Made from this fruit, as well as soy sauce, honey, cider vinegar, minced garlic, ginger powder, and powdered cloves
+- Pineapple marinade: With soy sauce, honey, cider vinegar, minced garlic, ginger powder, and powdered cloves

 - Greek lamb marinade: Made from lemons, olive oil, minced garlic, oregano, thyme, bay leaf, sea salt, and black pepper